-The Scripts docker (Tools Scripts Scripts) provides easy access to scripts.
+The Scripts inspector (File Scripts Scripts) provides easy access to scripts.
 Scripts are organized in modules.
-You can use the Scripts docker to create new modules, and to load and record scripts.
-You can also use the Scripts docker to rename and delete scripts.
+You can use the Scripts inspector to create new modules, and to load and record scripts.
+You can also use the Scripts inspector to rename and delete scripts.